Watch the Skies! (2014)

-In 2014, our Watch the Skies! programme took audiences on a sonic journey as we tuned into signals from other planets, satellites and life forces with Alien plus Magnetic Rose ft Oneohtrix Point Never.
+In 2014, our Watch the Skies! weekend of interstellar cinema took audiences on a sonic journey as we tuned into signals from other planets, satellites and life forces featuring the classic science fiction films 2001: A Space Odyssey and Alien, accompanied by newly commissioned film projected onto the surface of the Lovell Telescope itself and a special screening of Magnetic Rose featuring Oneohtrix Point Never.

 Prior to the main events our Watch the Skies!
 Science Fair took centre stage, where staff and students from across The University of Manchester showcased carnivorous plants, moon rocks (from the actual moon) and sounds from space courtesy of the Jodrell Bank archive.

-Then the spectacle commenced with Soup Collective’s audio-visual commission for the Lovell Telescope, Jodrell Bank Calling, as we marked the launch of the first artificial Earth satellite into space with footage of the Soviet Union’s Sputnik 1, which was originally detected and documented by Jodrell Bank on October the 4th 1957.
+Then the spectacle commenced each evening with Soup Collective’s audio-visual commission for the Lovell Telescope, Jodrell Bank Calling, marking the launch of the first artificial Earth satellite into space with footage of the Soviet Union’s Sputnik 1, originally detected and documented by Jodrell Bank on October the 4th 1957.

-This was followed by the premiere of Oneohtrix Point Never‘s new original soundtrack for Magnetic Rose – a rarely seen short film from Koji Morimoto (the creator of Akira).
-To capture a sense of the early apprehensions and uncertainties surrounding scientific ventures beyond Earth, we concluded by screening Ridley Scott’s stomach churning Alien as our feature film.
+On the Saturday evening, we saw the premiere of Oneohtrix Point Never‘s new original soundtrack for Magnetic Rose – a rarely seen short film from Koji Morimoto (the creator of Akira).
+To capture a sense of the early apprehensions and uncertainties surrounding scientific ventures beyond Earth, we concluded by screening Ridley Scott’s stomach-churning Alien as our feature film.

 More about the features